 You can use one of the many standard Case Interview Frameworks we’ve outlined, but top interviewees develop their own framework for analyzing the case interview question.

 Their frameworks may include pieces of one or more of the standard frameworks but are tailored to the particular business problem they’re discussing.

 Good frameworks are hypothesis-driven, that is to say they can be tested similar to the science experiment, so that the answer is either a “yes” or “no.” For example, examining your bank account to see, “if I have $400 for a ticket” is an example.

-Finally, a good structure will be mutually exclusive and collectively exhaustive (MECE).
+Finally, a good structure will be MECE or mutually exclusive and collectively exhaustive.

 This means the framework will break down the market or population being analyzed into segments that include every part of the whole (collectively exhaustive), and each segment of the market or member of the population will show up in one and only one category without overlap (mutually exclusive).

-In the analysis phase, you’ll ask questions to get the information you need to solve the client’s business problem.
+In the analysis phase of your case interview example, you’ll ask questions to get the information you need to solve the client’s business problem.
 Your questions will likely lead you to one of the 4 types of analysis that are common in consulting interviews: market sizing, brainstorming, quantitative reasoning (case math), or reading exhibits.